4: Concerns about criticisms from the small-minded ensnared me.

 I wish for you that this coming year- 2009 – be a year not free of mistakes but a year that is enthusiastic as you run not walk toward it.
 Possessing more exciting things than this past one.
 Let’s break into this coming year with the greatest enthusiasm we’ve ever known.

 How amazing it is that God allows us to get a brand new year to try out each time Jan.
 1st rolls around.
-No matter how we handled the past one we still get a new one to try out.
+No matter how we handled the last one we still get a new one to try out.
 His mercies really are new every morning – and every year.
 He is just that kind of God.
 He is just that kind of Merciful One.

-Let’s run not walk into this with heart, soul, mind and strength.
+Let’s run not walk into this with heart, soul, mind, and strength.

 I am excited to share this with you.
 I do this with you because you are the people who have supported me through thick and thin these many years.
 I don’t think I could do this without you – nor would I want to or even imagine trying!